 The power of negative reviews is quite strong: 40% of consumers are put off from buying if a business has negative reviews.
 An angry customer complaining about poor customer service can spread like wildfire within minutes: a friend shares it, then another, then another… And before you know it, the negative comments have gone viral.

 Despite many people's fears and expectations, text analysis doesn't mean that customer service will be entirely machine-powered.
-It just means that businesses will have more seamless processes so that teams can spend more time-solving problems that require human interaction.
+It just means that businesses can streamline processes so that teams can spend more time solving problems that require human interaction.
 That way businesses will be able to increase retention, given that 89 percent of customers change brands because of poor customer service.
-But, how can text analysis, assist your company's customer service?
+But, how can text analysis assist your company's customer service?

-This process repeats itself every time a new ticket comes in, freeing customer agents to focus on more important tasks.
+This happens automatically, whenever a new ticket comes in, freeing customer agents to focus on more important tasks.

 What is commonly assessed to determine the performance of a customer service team?
 Common KPIs are first response time, average time to resolution (i.e. how long it takes your team to resolve issues), and customer satisfaction (CSAT).
 And, let's face it, overall client satisfaction has a lot to do with the first two metrics.